BrandonKirbyson/Weeble/README.md

 ### About LQR Controller

-The LQR controller uses the state-space model of the robot to calculate the optimal gains to keep the model balanced.
+The `LQR controller` uses the `state-space model` of the robot to `calculate the optimal gains` to keep Weeble balanced.
 The state-space model is a mathematical model that represents the behavior of a physical system as the set of input, output, and state variables.
-The gains are used with the state of the robot ( angle, angular velocity, position, and velocity) to keep the robot balanced and driving.
-Future improvements will be made to make the LQR controller PID-assisted to improve velocity control.
+The gains are used with the state of the robot ( angle, angular velocity, position, and velocity) `to keep the robot balanced and driving`.
+Future improvements will be made to make the `LQR controller PID-assisted to improve velocity control`.

 Below are the two most important components of the LQR controller, there are many more equations and components that make up